NYPL/digarch/transfers/file-transfers.md

 * Change into fileTransfers directory.
 ```$ cd /Volumes/DigArchDiskStation/Staging/ingest/fileTransfers```

-* Create a directory for your collection if it does not exist.
+* Create a directory for the acquisition if it does not exist.
 ```$ mkdir ACQ_acqID```

-* Change into your collection directory.
+* Change into the acquisition directory.
 ```$ cd ACQ_acqID```

 * Run [makesips script](https://nypl.github.io/digarch/tools/software.html#makesips-script){:target="_blank"} to create a consecutive number of submission information packages for material from digital media.